-BPM projects with an asphalt approach roadway can be combined with roadway surface treatment projects to realize a substantially lower unit cost for asphalt.
+asphalt.
 For this reason, the preferred deck protection system for these bridges is a waterproofing membrane with a 3 in. asphalt wearing surface.

-A /4 in. polyester concrete overlay should be considered for BPM projects where the approach roadway is concrete or where other factors prevent reasonable inclusion in a surface treatment project.
+A 3⁄4 in. polyester concrete overlay should be considered for BPM projects where the approach roadway is concrete or where other factors prevent reasonable inclusion in a surface treatment project.
 However, the additional height of the overlay requires that a taper detail be implemented to avoid modifying the existing expansion devices and end dams.

-A $\frac{3}{8}$ in thin-bonded epoxy overlay is not a preferred option for long-term structure use ( $\geq 10$ years) due to a high life cycle cost.
+A $\frac{3}{8}$ in thin-bonded epoxy overlay is not a preferred option for long-term structure use (\geq 10 years) due to a high life cycle cost.
 However, if modification of expansion devices and end dams cannot be avoided or if it is cost prohibitive to do so, a $\frac{3}{8}$ in. thin-bonded epoxy overlay should be considered.
 Thin-bonded overlays are placed directly on the existing bridge deck without requiring modification of expansion joints and end dams.